t0gre/native-renderer/README.md

 ## Platform support

 Currently, the native code is only tested with Cmake on linux.
-The cmake config expects to find SDL2 dev folders locally so you will need SDL2 dev stuff installed locally to build it.
+The cmake config uses sdl3 in the submodule and links it statically so there should be no requirement to install sdl to build or run the app